walkerhughes/portfolio/speech_recognition.md

 Now let's actually train the model!
 With enough examples of MCFF's for each word, we can train a separate GMMHMM for each word.
 We'll use this collection of GMMHMM's to recognize words by their audio when decomposed into their MCFF arrays.

-For each word, we will train 10 separate GMMHMM models, and use the modell thaat has the highest log-likelihood.
+For each word, we will train 10 separate GMMHMM models, and use the model that has the highest log-likelihood.
 For each GMMHMM, we will use 5 states with 3 mixture components.

 ```python
 words = mels.keys()